Annaliese Dragan: Senior

 In August, Dragan competed at the 2024 Paris Olympics.
 She finished in 21st place in the individual all-around qualifications, with her best performance coming on clubs, and did not advance to the final.
 Of her experience, she said, "It was very stressful and exhausting, but I felt good and I really enjoyed the experience very much."
+She later stated that she was not accompanied by her main coach, Alexandra Piscupescu, only her assistant coach, and that she did not feel she had enough support.

 In October, Dragan's father accused the president of the Romanian Rhythmic Gymnastics Federation, Irina Deleanu, of abusing Dragan, her sister, and several other gymnasts through verbal abuse, comments about her weight, and over-training on injuries.
 He also said that Dragan often competed without her coach due to a lack of support from the federation, and that when Deleanu accompanied Dragan to the 2024 European Championships as her coach, she violated competition rules.
 Deleanu denied these accusations and said that Dragan's mother had been the one to make the comments about her weight, and that Dragan had pre-existing medical and congenital issues that she had been cleared to train on by doctors.
 Following this dispute, Dragan was removed from the Romanian national team and returned to the United States to continue training.

 Dragan posted on her Instagram on January 8, 2025 that she was taking a break from rhythmic gymnastics, which she said was because "over the past Olympic cycle—and especially in the last two years—I found myself in a toxic environment that became increasingly difficult to navigate".
 She added that she hoped to return to gymnastics and attempt to qualify for the 2028 Summer Olympics.
 In January 2025, several Romanian rhythmic gymnasts came forward with allegations of abuse against coaches, including Dragan.
 She repeated her allegations of verbal abuse and said that she had been afraid of training.

+In April 2026, after Deleanu said in an interview that Dragan wanted to retire after the 2024 Olympics, Dragan stated that her intention after the Olympics was to continue training for the 2028 Summer Olympics and that she never told Deleanu that she wanted to quit.